purescript-halogen/purescript-halogen/README.md

   -- Render the node to the DOM
 ```

-Here, the user interface is represented as a signal function which is wrapped in a `Component`.
+Here, the user interface is represented as a signal function.
 Notice that the type signatures are actually quite simple.
-Because we are not using placeholders or effects, we can keep the type arguments `p` and `m` polymorphic.
+Because we are not using effects, we can keep the type argument `m` polymorphic.

 ## Handling Events